 I soon realized the visual reminder from a clear glass jar is important.
-If you keep a ceramic crock (which isn’t see-through) on your counter or in your refrigerator, you might forget about feeding your sourdough starter.
+You might forget about feeding your sourdough starter if you keep a ceramic crock (which isn’t see-through) on your counter or in your refrigerator.

-Using clear glass also gives you the advantage of seeing the activity level from the top and the bottom.
+Clear glass also gives you the advantage of seeing the activity level from the top to the bottom.
 So although your starter might look smooth on the top, underneath, you’ll see bubbly activity going on.

-I love the Weck tulip jar because it has a wide mouth and round, bulbous bottom that makes mixing ingredients effortless.
-Plus it has a handy glass top to allow in just the right amount of air.
+I love the Weck tulip jar because it has a wide mouth and round, bulbous bottom, making mixing ingredients effortless.
+Plus, it has a handy glass top that lets in just the right amount of air.